inovex/elements/packages/elements/src/components/ino-chip-set/readme.md

 There are two complex types of chip sets:

-- **`ino-type="choice"`**: Choice chips are a variant of chips which allow single selection from a set of options (similar to radio-inputs).
+- **`ino-type="choice"`**: Choice chips mimic the behaviour of a radio button and allow the selection of a single option from a set of options.
-- **`ino-type="filter"`**: Filter chips are a variant of chips which allow multiple selection from a set of options (similar to checkbox-inputs).
+- **`ino-type="filter"`**: Filter chips mimic the behaviour of a checkbox and allow multiple options to be selected from a set of options.

-For both, choice and filter chip sets emit an `updateChipSet` event when a user selects or deselects a chip.
-The `CustomEvent` contains a property `detail` that contains one or multiple values of chips.
+Both choice and filter chip sets emit an `updateChipSet` event when a user selects or deselects a chip.
+The `CustomEvent` contains a property `detail` which, in turn, contains one or multiple chip values.
 The values are provided via the `ino-value` attribute of each `ino-chip`.

 ```js
 document.querySelector('ino-chip-set').addEventListener('updateChipSet', e => {